5/6/2025

 CEO

-I don't know if we can go into details but what I can say like this that I expect the growth of let's say Lidl to be higher as a part of Hamsa than before all factories that we have bought the customers appreciated it and there are new opportunities then of course there is a volume but in general we see more products so I would expect that sales wise we will see some synergies on
+I don't know if we can go into details, but what I can say like this is that I expect the growth of, let's say, Leden to be higher as a part of Hansa than before. factories that we have bought, the customers appreciated it, and there are new opportunities, then of course, there is a general economy that sometimes is taking down the volumes, but in general, we see more products.
+So I would expect that sales wise, we will see some synergies on this.

 speaker